By CLAIRE McCONNELL

 This meal is vegetarian and gluten free.
 Remove the Burrata for a vegan and lactose free meal.
 Replace with roasted fish for a healthier lactose free option.

-December 30, 2011 by Special to the Falls Church Times · Comments Off
+December 30, 2011 by Special to the Falls Church Times · Comments Off on FOOD: A Different Kind of New Year!

 By RA CHAN